BassThatHertz/test1/README.md

 ```

-Note: sgxwallet requires docker-compose for correct operation.
+Note: sgxwallet requires docker-compose for the correct operation.
 You must always use
 docker-compose and avoid using raw docker tools.

-Note: simulation mode is only to try sgxwallet.
+Note: The simulation mode is only to try sgxwallet.
 In production, you need to run sgxwallet on a server that supports SGX.
 Never run a production sgxserver in simulation mode.